 This document, in addition to Analysis Group's slides from the June PC Working Session, defines the structure for the central cases of the Pathways modeling efforts.
 In addition to the central cases, AGI will also conduct a series of scenarios/sensitivities, where AGI will examine the impact of changes to certain input values or on modest changes to the model's structure.
-Stakeholders are currently submitting conceptual proposals for these scenarios, and the ISO and AGI will continue discussions on the development of these potential scenarios in the coming months.
+ISO and AGI will continue discussions on the development of potential scenarios in the coming months.

 AGI will launch their internal modeling efforts in July and will be spending the next few months fine tuning their model and running simulations.
-They will prepare initial results for discussion with stakeholders by October.
-The ISO and AGI will present a report on the FCEM and net carbon pricing in February of 2022.
+They will prepare initial results for discussion with stakeholders and then present a final report on the pathways in 2022.